 ESMC is a public-private partnership with over 70 members who include farmers and ranchers and agriculture commodity organizations, as well as food and beverage companies, agribusinesses, and non-profit environmental and conservation organizations across the agricultural supply chain and value chain.

 Our members, particularly the food, agriculture, and beverage companies, are the primary buyers of our assets.
 Our market program provides corporate partners and buyers with certified outcomes to meet their own commitments toward carbon neutrality or net-zero carbon goals, commitments to reduce their environmental footprints and supply chain footprints and efforts to contribute to global Sustainable Development Goals 2030 impacts.

 ESMC’s national scale program creates a centralized, technologically advanced platform to support our members’ ambitions to continue investing in sustainable, equitable, just, and environmentally sustainable food systems.
 Our program infrastructure serves all buyers and sellers in the agricultural supply chain and value chain and negates the need for every company and every producer to make the investments in market infrastructure or tools and technologies themselves.
 ESMC provides assurance to these buyers that they can cost-effectively meet their goals and obligations through a transparent, science-based, and certified program to ensure credibility of these outcomes to their consumers, stakeholders, and shareholder expectations.

 For more information on our approach, please see:

-ESMC generates multiple, stacked assets for use in one of two existing ecosystem service markets—what we refer to as the Scope 1 or voluntary carbon offset markets (and analogous water quality markets), and the Scope 3 or corporate supply chain reporting market (for greenhouse gases, and increasingly, for water).
+ESMC generates multiple, stacked credits and assets for use in one of two existing ecosystem service markets—what we refer to as the Scope 1 or voluntary carbon offset markets (and analogous water quality markets), and the Scope 3 or corporate supply chain reporting market (for greenhouse gases, and increasingly, for water).
 This concept of different “scopes” is based on the Greenhouse Gas Protocol developed by the World Resources Institute.

 Scope 3 greenhouse gas emissions reductions or increased soil carbon sequestration, on the other hand, come from sources not owned or directly controlled by a company, but related to their activities.
 Scope 3 must reduce a company’s footprint associated with the products (e.g., corn) purchased by the company, and must come from the supply shed that the product was purchased from.
 Claims cannot exceed the volume of product purchased from that supply shed.